Historic Sites of Manitoba: Deloraine School / Hazeldean School No. 195 (Municipality of Deloraine-Winchester)

 In May 1884, a public school opened in the Town Hall at the Old Deloraine Townsite, with Miss Addie Cline of Toronto serving as its first teacher, at a monthly salary of $35.
 Four years later, a dedicated school building was erected on the southwest corner of the southeast quarter of 32-2-22W, on land donated by farmer J. P. Morrison.
 Known originally as Deloraine School, it was renamed Hazeldean School in 1897 in commemoration of an area near Ottawa, Ontario from which Morrison and his wife had come.
 The school served as an educational centre for the district, and also hosted concerts, church services, dances, and youth group meetings.

-The surviving one-room school building was erected in 1914 on top of a small hill on the south half of 32-2-22 west of the Principal Meridian, in the Rural Municipality of Winchester (now the Municipality of Deloraine-Winchester).
+A one-room school building was erected in 1914 on top of a small hill on the south half of 32-2-22 west of the Principal Meridian, in the Rural Municipality of Winchester (now the Municipality of Deloraine-Winchester).
 Through the north-facing windows of the brick structure, students had a commanding view of Whitewater Lake in the distance.
 The school was used continuously until consolidation in the 1960s caused its closure in June 1966, and remaining students were bussed to Deloraine Consolidated School No. 2448.
 For a few years, the building continued to serve as a community centre.
 As of 2012, the building still stood at its original site, abandoned and open to the elements.
 The building was demolished in April 2020 but a monument erected in 2019 commemorates it at the site.
 Bricks in the monument were obtained from the former schoolhouse and a hammerhead (later stolen) was inserted in a small recess on its front side.

 Teachers through the years included the following: Miss Addie Cline, Mr. I. W. Daly, John A. Morrison, Ezra Moodie, Melissa Tweedie, Martha S. Leggett, A. M. Squair, Clara Potter, W. N. Greenway, Miss Dandy, Josie Bliss, Agnes Wilson, Gertrude Martin, Miss Richards, Eleanor McKay, Gertride Sweet, Ruby Winkler, Miss Finlay, Miss Kane, Miss Collie, Alma Mills, Miss Lalier, Miss McKinney, Andy Rankin, Miss Wallace, Miss Frith, Miss Fallis, Miss Forsyth, Phyllis Gervin, Lottie Kinney, Hazel Stockford, Mary Renwick, Olive Orth, Una Udall, Alice Graham, Dorothy Stewart, Nina Pearen, Eleanor Halpenny, Selina Harlton, Ida Fehr, Connie Poulson, Senta Ammeter, Thelma Chandler, Neva George, Marjorie Genung, Dorothy Chambers, Edna Speers, Elizabeth Fraser, Myrtle Bell, Paul Laval, Mary Snelgrove, Elaine Beamish, Arlene Johnston, Joanne Agnew, Margaret Philp, Louise Chaloner, and Eva Hathaway.